 DLS offers a range of download speeds to subscribers varying from 256kbps to 6mbps (megabits per second) for residential and 1.5mbps to 1gbps for commercial.
 The network is designed to support these speeds to help ensure that every subscriber receives the speeds to which they have subscribed.
 DLS, however, cannot guarantee speeds at all times, as there are many factors and conditions beyond DLS’ control that can affect Internet performance.
 Some of these external factors and conditions are:

 - Performance of subscriber computer and/or router

 - Type of connection to DLS Customer Premise Equipment (i.e. WIFI)

-- Congestion of web sites and services on Internet
+- Congestion of web sites and services on the Internet

 - Web site or service limiting speeds on the Internet

 - Internet performance outside of the DLS Network

 Pricing: DLS strongly believes in a customer’s easy access to service pricing.
 Service pricing can be found at the DLS Website.

 Privacy Policies: Any and all of DLS’ privacy policies as it relates to an end user’s use of DLS’ services are fully explained in its AUP.

 Redress Options: DLS takes great pride in providing its customers with the best broadband Internet experience possible.
 However, there are times when a dispute may arise.
 To ensure all of our customers’ complaints and questions are promptly received, processed and responded to, DLS has set forth dispute resolution provisions in both its AUP and service agreements and orders.